 The meme in question also said, "Today, these men would be worth $11 billion."
 However, it's unclear how much each of the men's descendants would be worth today had they survived.

 In March 2021, Reuters published a thorough report that debunked the rumor behind all of the memes on this subject.
 The article included an interview with a Titanic expert named George Behe, whose research into the history of Titanic goes all the way back to the 1970s.
 According to Behe, there is no known evidence that showed Guggenheim, Straus, or Astor opposed the formation of the Federal Reserve.
 In fact, in 1911, The New York Times reported that Astor was very much in favor of the idea.

-Further, Reuters published that it's widely agreed upon by experts that the sinking of the Titanic was an accident.
+It's widely agreed upon by experts that the sinking of the Titanic was an accident, the reporting from Reuters said.
 The ship struck an iceberg on the night of April 14, 1912.
 Within hours, more than 1,500 people had died.

 We contacted Behe in an effort to find out if there had been any updates since Reuters published its story in 2021.

 "To the best of my knowledge, the conspiracy theory is just as false today as it was when it was first created, and no important new revelations have turned up within the last couple of years," Behe told us in an email dated Jan.
 8, 2023.
 "Sadly, once these nonsensical conspiracy theories have been foisted upon the general public via the internet, the theories are destined to plague humanity forevermore and will continue to fool innocent people who are unfamiliar with the facts."

 For further details, Behe pointed us in the direction of historian J. Kent Layton, who is credited as an author for books including, "Conspiracies at Sea: Titanic and Lusitania," "On a Sea of Glass: The Life & Loss of the RMS Titanic," and "Recreating Titanic & Her Sisters: A Visual History."